 Shaped Kanban combines rigorous upfront work definition with continuous flow.
 It takes the best ideas from Shape Up (shaping work before betting on it, using circuit breakers to bound risk) and applies them to Kanban’s continuous flow model.
 Unlike Shape Up’s fixed 6-week cycles, each piece of work has its own natural timeline within appropriate bounds.

-Timeboxes are a substitute for discipline.
+Timeboxes substitute calendar mechanics for genuine discipline.
 Replace them with actual discipline:

 This allows different team types (feature teams, platform teams, shared services) to operate at their natural cadences without artificial synchronization pressure.
 Coordination happens explicitly through dependencies, not through forced sprint alignment.